Opera Singer

 I never sang in head voice until 1 year ago & my voice was damaged then.
 While improved in warmups, it still cracks w/ muddy diction and unusable ranges.
 Is this normal?
 I know opera singers study for years, but I don't know the bumps from A>Z. TY!

-Asked by Rachel over 7 years ago
+Asked by Rachel about 8 years ago

 Have you gone to an ENT?
 You should have a stroboscopy done to check your cords.
 What city do you live in?
 I may be able to recommend someone to go to as it sounds like either there's still damage or you're singing similarly to when you did have vocal issues, which could produce similar issues if you're not working with an ENT or at least a great technical teacher.